 by Jaynee Sasso

 Today’s economic challenges have caused many organizations and government agencies to aggressively push initiatives that address financial literacy.
-We must not only teach people basic arithmetic and financial skills, order but also focus on changing our system of values.
+We must not only teach people basic arithmetic and financial skills, but also focus on changing our system of values.
 I believe that a corrupt value system by which so many have based their financial decisions is the greatest obstacle to the present financial literacy movement.
 This is especially true for the African American community where getting the “tricked-out ride” and the “bling” have been top priorities.

 Check Your Values

 Poor savings and investments habits have compounded the impact of the present economic crisis in our communities.
-According to the Employee Benefit Research Institute (EBRI) a whopping 54 percent of African Americans reported having less than $10, hospital 000 in savings and investments.
+According to the Employee Benefit Research Institute (EBRI) a whopping 54 percent of African Americans reported having less than $10,000 in savings and investments.
 A survey of all workers showed only one-third saves so little.
-As a result, unhealthy today’s escalating unemployment rates and decreasing retirement account values will have a greater devastating impact on our families today and in the future.
+As a result, today’s escalating unemployment rates and decreasing retirement account values will have a greater devastating impact on our families today and in the future.
 No longer can we afford to ignore our self-destructive behavior by choosing to remain financially illiterate.

 Build on Today